thomas192/spoti-dump/README.md

 # spoti-dump

-Export your Spotify saved tracks and playlists to csv, and import those same tracks to another Spotify account.
+Export your Spotify saved tracks and playlists to csv, import them to another Spotify account, or purge an account of all its music.

 ## Why

 While Spotify is a reliable service, having a local backup of your music library is always a good practice.
 Never lose your music collection, carefully curated over the years.
 Also, makes it easy to swap Spotify account for whatever reason.
+The purge command is useful for preparing a blank slate before importing.

 ## Usage